Lida: Imperial Russia

+In estate records and royal forest documents from the 16th to 18th centuries, the Lida area is noted for having predominantly Lithuanian place names and Lithuanian surnames of local peasants.
+At the start of the 19th century, most people in Lida and the nearby villages were still speaking Lithuanian.
+From the latter half of that century, however, the region gradually shifted toward Belarusian and Polish influences, a change largely driven by churches and schools.
+Even so, many villages continued to carry Lithuanian names.
+In 1862, researcher N. Lebedkin recorded that in the Lida district, 62.2% of the inhabitants were Lithuanian Catholics, 18.9% were Lithuanian Orthodox, 22.6% were Belarusians, and 7.2% were Poles.

 Lida was then part of the Lithuania Governorate in 1797 and then Grodno Governorate in 1801.

 The town was mostly destroyed during the Napoleonic Wars in 1812.
 In 1817, the population was 1366 people.
 In 1831, during the November Uprising, a battle was fought nearby between the Polish insurgents commanded by Dezydery Chłapowski and the Russians.
 After the uprising, as part of anti-Polish repressions the Piarist church was taken away from Catholics by the Russian administration and transformed into an Orthodox church.
 It was restored to Catholics after Poland regained independence.
 In 1842, Lida became the centre of Vilna Governorate.
 In 1863 and 1873, two beer factories were built in Lida.
 In 1884, the railway from Vilnius to Lunenets was finished.
 In 1907, the railway from Molodechno to Mosty was opened.
 In 1897, the town had 8626 people.

-After two-year school opened, a parish school with adepartment for girls opened and a Jewish school.
+After a two-year school opened, so did a parish school with a department for girls and a Jewish school.
 In 1899, a hospital opened which consisted of 25 beds.
 In 1901, a cast-iron plant began to operate.
 In 1903, a sawmill started operating.

 At the end of 19th century and the beginning of 20th century, two brick plants were built.
 In 1904, there were 1000 houses, of which 275 were brick, 14 small enterprises, four hospitals with beds for 115 patients and six elementary schools for 700 pupils.
 In 1904, the Russian Social Democratic Party was formed near Minsk.
 During the revolutions of 1905 to 1907, workers' uprisings took place, complete with political slogans.
 In 1914, there were almost 40 factories.